 Companies that want to test foreign markets quickly, with less risk and a lower financial commitment, must partner with an Employer of Record.

+An Employer of Record (EoR) provides a streamlined, efficient solution for overseas hiring.
 A few benefits of an Employer of Record include:

 1.)
 Smaller Financial Commitment